Are you suffering from dental hypersensitivity? Are your gums recession? Gum grafting might be the solution to your problems.

 In our dental clinic you will have:

 § A team of general dentists and a periodontist, all under one roof, all experienced in gingival treatments.
 This proximity will avoid you having to visit different clinics depending on the stages of your treatment and will facilitate communication between professionals.
-Your only contact will be Carrefour Dentaire de Montreal.
+Your only contact will be Carrefour Dentaire of Montreal.

 § The opportunity, thanks to the use of the latest scientific advances, to realize your gum grafts with a minimum of post-operative discomfort.